leonmeka/sortql-cli/readme.md

 # About

 <b>sortQL</b> is a simple, yet powerful, file management automation tool that allows you to define complex operations using a declarative SQL-like syntax.
-It's designed to help you automate file and folder operations, such as moving, copying, deleting, and archiving files, based on predefined conditions.
+It's designed to help you automate workflows, such as moving, copying, deleting, and archiving files, based on predefined conditions.

 Features include: